Which Scandinavian languages should I learn?

 1. Swedish

 More than 10 million people speak Swedish.
-It is the official language in Sweden (which was declared for the first time in 2009) and is de facto along with Finnish in parts of Finland.
+It is the official language in Sweden (declared for the first time in 2009) and is de facto along with Finnish in parts of Finland.

 It is also the official and working language of the European Union and Nordic Council, respectively.

 Every language has some variations, and Swedish is no different.
-Swedish has many dialects.
-It is broadly divided into six broad groups for academic reasons.
+It has many dialects.
+For academic reasons, Swedish is broadly divided into six broad groups.

 These are South Swedish (Skåne), Götaland, Svealand, Norrland, Finland Swedish, and Gotland.

-The Swedish spoken today came from the different dialects expressed in another part of Sweden.
-After the 19th century, Standard Swedish (standard Svenska) prevails throughout the country.
+The Swedish spoken today comes from the different dialects expressed in other parts of Sweden.
+After the 19th century, Standard Swedish (standard Svenska) prevailed throughout the country.

 Different dialects are still spoken in the various regions of Sweden.
 However, usage has declined over the years.

-Roek Runestone is the oldest Swedish inscriptions in stone.
+Roek Runestone is the oldest Swedish inscription in stone.

 2. Icelandic

-With an estimated 350,000 Icelandic speakers in the world, It is the official language of Iceland.
-However, due to isolation, extreme weather, and distance – Icelandic remained an insular language.
+Icelandic is the official language of Iceland, with an estimated 350,000 speakers worldwide.
+However, due to isolation, extreme weather, and distance, Icelandic has remained an insular language.

 It had changed very little from when the country was settled in the ninth century.

-Generally, Icelandic does not adopt foreign words, opting instead to coin new words.
-Since most Icelandic speak good English and the economy is relatively very small.
+Generally, Icelandic does not adopt foreign words, opting to coin new ones.
+Most Icelandic speak good English, and the economy is relatively small.

 There is no reason to learn unless you plan to immigrate to Reykjavik or any other part of Iceland.

-Suppose you want to travel, no need to worry about Icelandic.
-English is commonly and well-spoken just about everywhere in the country.
+If you want to travel, there is no need to worry about Icelandic.
+English is spoken every day and well-spoken everywhere in the country.

 3. Faroese